NASAWorldWind/NASAWorldWind.github.io/content/java/developer-guide/symbology/tactical-symbols.md

 RenderableLayer symbolLayer = new RenderableLayer();
 symbolLayer.addRenderable(symbol);

-// Add the layer to the world window's model and request that the layer redraw
+// Add the layer to the WorldWindow's model and request that the layer redraw
 // itself.
-The world window draws the symbol on the globe at the specified
+The WorldWindow draws the symbol on the globe at the specified
 // position.
 Interactions between the symbol and the cursor are returned in the
-// world window's picked object list, and reported to the world window's select
+// WorldWindow's picked object list, and reported to the WorldWindow's select
 // listeners.
 WorldWindow wwd = ... // A reference to your application's WorldWind instance. wwd.getModel().getLayers().add(symbolLayer);